onflow/flow-js-testing/docs/api.md

 Public keys are stored as `Buffer` objects which have been RLP encoded according to the [Flow spec](https://docs.onflow.org/concepts/accounts-and-keys/).

-In order to generate this object using the Flow JS Testing library, use the [`pubFlowKey` function](#pubflowkeykeyobject) exported by the library.
+In order to generate this object using the Flow JS Testing library, use the [`pubFlowKey` method](#pubflowkeykeyobject) exported by the library.

 ```javascript
 import {pubFlowKey} from "@onflow/flow-js-testing"